Did you know a video abstract can increase the numbers who read your research by as much as ten times?

-These short videos (five minutes or less) are published alongside the text abstract on Taylor & Francis Online and are an increasingly popular way of getting others to engage with published research, increasing the visibility of your work.
+These short videos (three minutes or less) are published alongside the text abstract on Taylor & Francis Online and are an increasingly popular way of getting others to engage with published research, increasing the visibility of your work.

 Easy to share via social media, include in an email, or link to from a web page, they can be a quick and easy way to tell others your research story, and you can send us yours as soon as your paper has been accepted for publication.

 - Make it short: three minutes or less is perfect.
 Writing out a script (even just bullet points) in advance can help you with this.